 Shelly Kinney, MSN, RN, CCM, CNLCP

 Ms. Kinney has spoken on life care planning and rehabilitation topics at regional and national conferences for life care planners, attorneys, case managers, and vocational specialists.
-She is a past president of the Nebraska Chapter of the Case Management Society of America (CMSA) and currently serves on the Journal committee for the American Association of Nurse Life Care Planners (AANLCP).
-She is a peer reviewer for the International Journal of Nursing Knowledge and the Journal of Nurse Life Care Planning.
+She is a past president of the Nebraska Chapter of the Case Management Society of America (CMSA).
+She is a member of the American Association of Nurse Life Care Planners executive committee and a contributing author and co-editor of the Core Curriculum for Nurse Life Care Planning - Second Edition, a text with publication pending.

 Company History